proplot-dev/proplot/docs/tutorial1.rst

 features.
-It returns a subclassed `~proplot.subplots.Figure` instance and an `~proplot.subplots.axes_grid` of `~proplot.axes.CartesianAxes` or `~proplot.axes.ProjectionAxes` instances, which are subclasses of matplotlib’s `~matplotlib.axes.Axes` class.

-You can set up complex grids of subplots by passing 2D arrays of integers to `~proplot.subplots.subplots`.
-Just think of this array as a “picture” of your figure, where each unique number corresponds to a unique axes.
-The number order determines the order of a-b-c labels, and the order in which the axes appear in the `~proplot.subplots.axes_grid`.
+It returns a subclassed `~proplot.subplots.Figure` instance and an `~proplot.subplots.axes_grid` of `~proplot.axes.CartesianAxes` or `~proplot.axes.ProjectionAxes` instances.
+You can use it without arguments to generate a single-axes subplot, with ``ncols`` and ``nrows`` to set up simple grids of subplots, or with a 2D array of integers to set up complex grids of subplots.
+Just think of this array as a “picture” of your figure, where each unique number corresponds to a unique axes, and the number order determines the order the subplots appear in the `~proplot.subplots.axes_grid` and the order of a-b-c labels.

 .. code:: ipython3